saurabh1088/notes/JavaScript/JavaScript.md

 will keep track of how many times the different statements get hit.
 This way it will detect parts of code being used most and those can be compiled and stored.

+JavaScript however is still considered an interpreted language, since the compilation is handled at run time, rather than ahead of time.

+JavaScript
+- lightweight
+- interpreted or just in time compiled
+- first-class functions
+- prototype-based
+- multi-paradigm
+- single-threaded
+- dynamic language
+- object-oriented
+- imperative and declarative

+On a web browser, each tab is having it's own environment for execution.
+This means usually the code in each tab run completely independent of each other.
+This is good from security point of view.
+There are however ways to safely send code and data between different websites/tabs